-Every spring we host our annual AlterNative Plant Fair.
-This free event offers educational classes, and introduces the public to the community of environmental organizations across Arizona.
+This free event offered educational classes, and introduced the public to the community of environmental organizations across Arizona.

 Do you work with a school or youth program?
 Verde River Growers does field trips, call or email to schedule.